 If enrolled in an Optional Life Insurance plan you may enroll in Dependent Life Insurance within 31 days of a qualifying event, such as birth, adoption and marriage.
+Any other dependents enrolled at this time not related to the qualifying event, would be subject to underwriting.
 You will not be required to provide evidence of insurability.
 Be sure to complete a new Dependent Life Insurance Change Request form so their name is on file, additional premiums will apply.

-Low Option: \$5,000 spouse; \$2,000 on each dependent High Option: \$10,000 spouse; \$5,000 on each dependent
+Option 1 - Low Option: \$5,000 spouse; \$2,000 on each dependent Option 2 - High Option: \$10,000 spouse; \$5,000 on each dependent